tobiaskortus/covid19-search/processing/README.md

 - perform additional data cleaning
 -  vertical data migration from additional sources (GRID, ISO 3166-1 Codes)

-Hereby the preprocessing, as depicted in fig 1, takes place in three different domains.
-The extraction and processing of the authors and institutions, the paper content (title, abstract and body) and the references of the cited papers.
-The processed data from the different domains are then used in order to create the required data models (document index, inverted index, metadata property graph) that are used for the information retrieval task.
+Hereby the preprocessing which is used as a basis for the cration of the data models, as depicted in fig 1, takes place in three different domains which are described in more detail in the following section ([CORD-19 Preprocessing]())

 > Note: The processing of the references is currently not used due to the poor performance.